 I think watercolor embroidery art is my new favorite craft to make!
 It is seriously addicting.
 Watercolor and Embroidery are two of my favorite arts.
 My aunty taught me watercolor from a young age and I learned hand embroidery myself after finding a book about it in my mother’s wardrobe.
 These two crafts are surprisingly easy to combine as well!
 I created this beautiful hoop art using a watercolor background with hand embroidery details.
 This hoop art didn’t take long at all, something like this would make a great gift or a perfect wall piece for a children’s bedroom or a nursery.

-The best part of this watercolor hand embroidery project is that you don’t need to be good at watercolor to make it look great, in fact, you could do easily make this look great without even touching watercolor in your life before.
-As for the hand embroidery work, you can make this as detailed or as simple you want.
-In the hoop I made, I did very simple stitches, easy beginner floral stitches, and just placed them randomly where I thought they looked best.
+The best part of this watercolor hand embroidery project is that you don’t need to be good at watercolor to make it look great, in fact, you could easily make this look great without even touching watercolor in your life before.
+As for the hand embroidery work, you can make this as detailed or as simple as you want.
+In the hoop I made, I did very simple stitches, and easy beginner floral stitches, and just placed them randomly where I thought they looked best.
 This art is so basic and doesn’t require any technical skills but the end result is amazing!

-For this WaterColor Embroidery Art DIY you will need…
+For this WaterColor Embroidery Art DIY, you will need…

-- Water color paints (or fabric paints)
+- Watercolor paints (or fabric paints)

 - Embroidery Hoop